 The best part?

 Starting a blog does not have to be expensive.
 The cost of starting a blog can be as low as $2.75 per month for web hosting charges.
-The rest of the expenses are mostly optional except what you pay to buy a domain.
+The rest of the expenses are mostly optional except for what you pay to buy a domain.

 In other words, owning a blog isn’t something you can’t afford.